-If you don't have pre-made meatballs on hand, the recipe I use for basic meatballs is right here.
+If you don't have pre-made meatballs on hand, the recipe I have been using since the beginning of time for basic homemade meatballs is right here.
 Just allow time for the preparation.
 In fact, double or even triple the batch, cook them and then lay them out on a baking sheet in the freezer.
 Once frozen you can transfer them to a large zipper freezer bag and then you'll have your own premade meatballs for another time!

 You can also start this sauce the night before, or the morning you want to make it for dinner, and then dump it in the crockpot and let it simmer on low all day (8 to 10 hours) in your crockpot while you're at work or running errands!
 When you get home, dump in the cooked meatballs and turn it to high for about 30 minutes, or until they are heated through.
+If using commercial frozen meatballs, be sure to allow them to thaw, otherwise they take days to thaw in the slow cooker.
 For meat sauce, this is especially fast if you have stored some pre-browned ground beef in your freezer.
 However you do this, it's a fast and delicious spaghetti that is both man-pleasin' and kid-pleasin' and tastes like it took much more effort than it really did.

 Chop the onion.

-And saute them in some olive oil in a large saucepan or pot.
+And saute it in some olive oil in a large saucepan or pot.
 You'll be doing the whole sauce in this same pot.

-Once the onion has cooked down soft, but not caramelized, add some chopped garlic.
+Once the onion has cooked down soft, but not caramelized, add the chopped garlic.
 Cook that for about 3 or 4 minutes.